-The Abraham Lincoln Award: Illinois' Grades 9-12 Readers' Choice Award
+Lincoln Award: Illinois Teen Readers' Choice Award

-For a book to reach the master list, adult and young adult fiction and non-fiction titles must be nominated by teachers or librarians and vetted by the nominations committee.
+For a book to reach the master list, adult and young adult fiction and nonfiction titles must be nominated by teachers or librarians and vetted by the nominations committee.
 While the popularity of a particular title is important, the overall quality of the work is of primary importance.
 Each year, a panel of high school librarians, teachers, public librarians and students determines the final master list of twenty titles.

-2014 Award Year
+2018 Award Year

-2015 Award Year
+2017 Award Year